Heath comes back with a bang as USWNT cruises past Mexico in Olympic tune-up

 Press is a lock starter

-Heath answered some major questions about her fitness on Thursday night but whether she is fit or not, it’s become clear that nobody is going to displace Christen Press from the lineup.
+Heath answered some major questions about her fitness on Thursday night but whether she is fit or not, it’s become clear that she – or anyone else for that matter– is not going to displace Christen Press from the lineup.

 That’s because Press has become the USWNT’s best attacking player and one of its most important overall.
 Press scored twice on Thursday, making it six goals in nine games in 2021.
 Press can score from close range by finding pockets of space in the box like she did twice against Mexico, or she can finish from long range like she’s done countless other times recently.